On distinct perpendicular bisectors and pinned distances in finite fields: Preliminaries

-We have the following version of the expander mixing lemma: \begin{lemma}[Expander mixing lemma] Let $G = (V,E)$ be a $\delta$-regular graph with $|V|=n$, and let $A$ be the adjacency matrix for $G$.
+We have the following version of the expander mixing lemma.
+The proof is postponed to Appendix \ref{app2}. \begin{lemma}[Expander Mixing Lemma] Let $G = (V,E)$ be a $\delta$-regular graph with $|V|=n$, and let $A$ be the adjacency matrix for $G$.
 Suppose the absolute values of all but the largest eigenvalue of $A$ are bounded by $\lambda$.
 Suppose $f,g\in L^2(V)$, then In particular, let $S,T \subseteq V$, and denote by $E(S,T)$ the number of edges between $S$ and $T$.
 Then,

-\end{lemma} \begin{proof} Write and where the summation is over the eigenfunctions $e$ of $A$ with eigenvalues $\lambda_e$.
-Via Parseval's formula we have Here we have extracted the contribution from the constant function $e_1(v)=1/\sqrt n$.
-Since $|\lambda_e|\leq \lambda$ for each $e\neq e_1$, after an application of Cauchy-Schwarz and the Plancherel identity we see The second claim follows by taking $f$ and $g$ to be the characteristic functions of $S$ and $T$ respectively. \end{proof}